copilot-code-optimizations/VS-Extension/README.md

 <img src="IMAGES/Accounts1.png" width="200" />

 1.3.3.
 Open GitHub Copilot chat using menu command **View -> GitHub Copilot Chat**.
-If it's not available and you are using Visual Studio 17.9 or older, please make sure you have installed the GitHub Copilot Chat extension using **Extensions -> Manage Extensions...**
+If it's not available and you are using Visual Studio 17.9 or older, please make sure you have installed the GitHub Copilot Chat extension using **Extensions -> Manage Extensions...**.

 # 1.4.
 Add Code Optimizations (preview) feed into the extensions gallery